 Then there’s always port, the classic dessert wine.
 Twenty-year-old tawny and young vintage port go well with chocolate- and red-fruits-based desserts.
 But the rich, intense and complex aged tawny ports (30- and 40-year-old) and mature vintage ports are best savoured on their own.

-Of course, it‘s also fine to stick with your dinner wine as an after-dinner drink, but I find most red wine doesn’t go well with dessert because the dessert usually overpowers the wine.
+Of course, it‘s also fine to stick with your dinner wine as an after-dinner (or before and after dinner) drink, but I find most red wine doesn’t go well with dessert because the dessert usually overpowers the wine.
 And if I have a very heavy meal, I prefer to have a glass of sparkling wine to cleanse the palate.
 The acidity also aids with digestion, making me feel less tired.